nextapps-de/spotlight/README.md

 __Note:__ The 2nd image gets the title "Group title" from the group attributes, on the last image the title is explicitly set to be hidden.

-Control elements and animations has to be __whitelisted__ as a comma-separated list.
+> Control elements and animations has to be __whitelisted__ as a comma-separated list when specified.
+Do not forget to add the "close" control, otherwise you need to provide another way to close the gallery, e.g. via the button in the footer (see the demo page bottom example).

 ## Adaptive Responsive Images